This post was most recently updated on March 29th, 2019

 The “Free Accounts” change

-Skillshare announced that free accounts would no longer be able to post reviews, discussions or projects for any classes.
+Skillshare announced that free accounts would no longer be able to post reviews, discussions or projects for premium classes.
 Perhaps free accounts were being used to “game” the system and boost classes of unethical teachers, or perhaps this was just seen as giving free account holders more reasons to upgrade to premium.

 The “Followers” change